Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 What Thai Food Is Healthy?

 The healthiest Thai dishes are typically those that are steamed, grilled, or stir-fried.
-These cooking methods help to preserve the nutrients in fresh ingredients, without adding excessive unhealthy fats or ultra processed ingredients.
+These cooking methods help preserve the nutrients in fresh ingredients, without adding excessive unhealthy fats or ultra-processed ingredients.

 Some of the healthiest Thai dishes include:

-• It’s lower in calories than other creamy soups made with coconut milk.
+• It’s lower in calories than other creamy soups that are made with coconut milk.

-• It contains immune-boosting ingredients like lemongrass, galangal, and kaffir lime leaves.
+• It contains immune-supporting ingredients such as lemongrass, galangal, and kaffir lime leaves.

 • The broth is rich in antioxidants and anti-inflammatory compounds.

-This popular street food dish is made with rice noodles, shrimp, tofu, eggs, bean sprouts, and a variety of spices.
-Pad thai is often served with a side of fresh vegetables, making it a healthy option.
+This popular street Thai food dish is made with rice noodles, shrimp, tofu, eggs, bean sprouts, and a variety of spices.
+Pad Thai is often served with a side of fresh vegetables, which makes it a healthy option.

 This dish is healthy because:

-• It’s a good source of protein, thanks to the shrimp, tofu, and eggs.
+• It’s an excellent source of protein, due to the shrimp, tofu, and eggs.

-• It contains plenty of fiber-rich ingredients like bean sprouts, and vegetables.
+• It contains plenty of fiber-rich ingredients such as bean sprouts and vegetables.

-• It’s typically made with healthy oils like peanut oil or vegetable oil.
+• It’s typically made with healthy oils such as peanut oil or vegetable oil.

 See also